- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

-Most understand that anorexia is restricting food intake, bulimia is typically defined by bingeing and purging, and binge eating disorder is intense consumption of food without subsequent compensatory behavior such as purging.
+It is commonly understood that anorexia involves the extreme restriction of food.
+Bulimia is typically defined by bingeing and purging, while binge eating disorder is the extensive consumption of food without subsequent compensatory behavior such as purging.

-However, what is less understood by the world at large is that an eating disorder is an addiction.
-Although the causes behind an eating disorder in a young woman may vary, it will ultimately turn into an addiction like experience – similar in many ways to substance abuse.
+However, what is less understood by the world at large is that an eating disorder has similarities to an addiction.
+Even though the causes behind an eating disorder may vary, the behavior will ultimately turn into an addiction like experience – similar in many ways to substance abuse.

-This is because the behaviors involved and the purpose they serve is an attempt to deal with underlying emotional or psychiatric disorders.
+This is because the behaviors involved and the purpose they serve are partially an attempt to deal with the underlying emotional or psychiatric disorders.

-Eating disorders can develop at a very young age and are often full blown when entering college.
+Eating disorders can develop at a very young age and are often full-blown when entering college.
 The need to look good and/or be in control only further fuel the disorder for those struggling with anorexia, bulimia or binge eating disorder.

-The term cross addiction means that one addiction can lead to addiction in another area.
+The term cross-addiction means that one addiction can lead to an addiction in another area.
 Cross addiction occurs because all addictions stimulate the reward center of the brain.
 Therefore, if a person is vulnerable to one addiction, he/she is likely vulnerable to another cross addiction.

-The addictions can be operating concurrently, supporting one another or lead to the use or relapse of another addiction.
+The addictions can be operating concurrently, exacerbating one another or lead to relapse of another addiction.

 Prescription Drug Abuse

-In the United States today, abuse of control prescription drugs now exceeds abuse of all illegal drugs combined, except marijuana.
+In the United States today, abuse of controlled prescription drugs now exceeds abuse of all illegal drugs combined, except marijuana.
 The nation is presently amid the throes of an opioid epidemic.

-This love affair with prescription medication starts young, with adolescents raiding their parent’s medicine cabinets and attending parties where pills are thrown into a bowl and randomly taken by the participants.
-Therefore, by the time a female reaches college age, it is not unusual for her to have had exposure to a variety of prescription drugs.
+The dependence on prescription medication can start young, with adolescents raiding their parent’s medicine cabinets and/or attending parties where pills are widely available and carelessly consumed.
+Therefore, by the time a young adolescent reaches college age, it is not unusual for her/him, to have had exposure to a variety of prescription drugs.

 After alcohol and marijuana, prescription drugs are the most widely abused substances on college campuses.
-College students can easily become addicted to medications that help them sleep, calm anxiety and alleviate stress.
+College students can easily become addicted to medications that help them sleep, reduce anxiety, and alleviate stress.

-Among current students more than 4 in 10 (44 percent) say they abuse prescription stimulants in order to study and improve academic performance, while 31 percent say they abuse in order to stay awake.*
+Among current students, more than 4 in 10 (44 percent) reported abusing prescription stimulants in order to study and improve their academic performance, while 31 percent said they misuse Adderall in order to stay awake.

 Cross Addiction with Eating Disorders and Adderall

-The connection between an eating disorder and Adderall can start one of two ways.
-A young woman, pressured by the need to be perfect, which always includes being thin, may abuse this drug because it profoundly suppresses appetite and increases energy.
+The connection between an eating disorder and abuse of Adderall can manifest itself in two ways.
+A young woman, pressured by the need to be perfect, which almost always includes being thin, may abuse the drug for its profound ability to suppress appetite and increase energy.

-Not only do far too many college women view Adderall as a “wonder drug,” but misuse and abuse of prescription stimulants is becoming a normal and excepted behavior among college students.
+College students have begun to view Adderall as a “wonder drug.”
+However, misuse and abuse of prescription stimulants have quickly become established as normal behavior and accepted among college students.

 More Deaths Are Occurring

-That same year, a study done by the CDC showed more deaths from prescription drug overdoses than car accidents.
+A study done by the CDC in 2010 showed more deaths from prescription drug overdoses than car accidents.

 Those at Risk of Cross Addiction

-We see far too many young women in treatment today whose lives have been devastated as the result of an eating disorder and/ or the abuse of prescription medication.
-Please get help.
+There are far too many young individuals in treatment today whose lives have been devastated as the result of an eating disorder and/ or the abuse of prescription medication.
+Please get the help you need.